What Is Dyslexia?

 The exact causes of dyslexia are not completely clear, but brain imagery studies have shed light on the differences in the brain development and functions between people who have dyslexia and those who do not.

-According to the Dyslexia Research Institute, ten to fifteen percent of the U.S. school population has dyslexia.
+According to the International Dyslexia Association (IDA), fifteen to twenty percent of the U.S. school population has dyslexia.
 They estimate that approximately 60% of individuals who have been diagnosed with attention deficit and hyperactivity disorder (ADHD) also have dyslexia.
 Roughly 5% of students who have dyslexia are properly identified and given support.

 Thus, leaving a majority of children unidentified and left to tackle significant challenges in reading, spelling, and writing without interventions.